canonical/synapse-operator/docs/how-to/horizontally-scale.md

 ### Deploy S3-integrator and integrate it with Synapse

 This will enable S3 storage provider so media will be stored on a S3 bucket.

 Replace the configuration options with your specific configuration.
+The ones used above should be modified to match your environment.

+Refer to [s3-integrator](https://charmhub.io/s3-integrator/) for specific configuration options.

 ```
 juju deploy s3-integrator s3-integrator-media --channel edge
 juju config s3-integrator-media endpoint=http://endpoint bucket=synapse-media-bucket path=/media region=us-east-1 s3-uri-style=path
 juju integrate synapse:media s3-integrator-media
 ```

 Once the output of the `juju status` command shows that the units are active and idle, proceed with the next step.